6 nimmt!

-6 nimmt! / Take 6! is a card game for 2–10 players designed by Wolfgang Kramer in 1994 and published by Amigo Spiele.
+6 nimmt! / Take 5 is a card game for 2–10 players designed by Wolfgang Kramer in 1994 and published by Amigo Spiele.
 The French version is distributed by Gigamic.
 This game received the Deutscher Spiele Preis award in 1994.

 Summary

-The game has 104 cards, each bearing a number and one to seven bull's heads symbols that represent penalty points.
+The game has 104 cards, each bearing a number and one to seven bull's heads symbols that represent points.
 A round of ten turns is played where all players place one card of their choice onto the table.
 The placed cards are arranged on four rows according to fixed rules.
-If placed onto a row that already has five cards then the player receives those five cards, which count as penalty points that are totaled up at the end of the round.
-Rounds are played until a player reaches 66 points, whereupon the player with the least penalty points wins.
+If placed onto a row that already has five cards, then the player receives those five cards, which count as points that are totaled up at the end of the round.
+Rounds are played until a player reaches 66 points, whereupon the player with the fewest points total wins.

 Rules

-The goal is to be the player with the fewest points.
-To do this, the players need to avoid picking up penalty cards.
+The goal is to be the player with the lowest score.
+To do this, the players need to avoid collecting cards, since every card has at least one cattle head, which represents one point counted against them.

 6 nimmt! is played using a special card deck that has a variable number of small cattle heads on them.
 The cards are numbered 1 to 104, each giving 1, 2, 3, 5 or 7 points (i.e. cattle heads) to the person who picks it up.